 Computing on Campus

-The computing environment at MIT supports an impressive array of information technologies and resources, many of them notable to MIT.
+The computing environment at MIT supports an impressive array of information technologies and resources.

 Systems.
-Stellar, MIT’s course management system, currently houses 1,000 sites containing course materials, assignments, and other class activities.
+Stellar/LMOD, MIT’s course management system, currently houses 1,000 sites containing course materials, assignments, and other resources.
 WebSIS, the student information system, provides access to personal records, course information, and scheduling.